Otumian-empire/articles/github token.md

 - Copy the token and save it somewhere safe (It will still be there when you check it)

 ## Add token to vscode

 vscode is my go-to text editor for my all-round developement.
-Let see
+The token would be used as the password.

 - `git config credential.helper store`
 - Now clone, push or pull with `username` and copied `token` instead of the `password`